bryanagamk/laravel-monitoring/MONITORING.md

 ⚠️ **IMPORTANT for Production:**

-1. Change default Grafana password
+1. Change the default Grafana password
 2. Add authentication to metrics endpoints
 3. Use HTTPS/TLS
 4. Configure firewall rules